Court of Appeal and Labour Courts

 - Government decisions regarding children of foreigners

-Important: The appeal to the Court is submitted in writing within 30 days of the Ministry of Interior’s Decision, or from the day which the appellant was given notice of the decision.
+Important: The appeal to the Court must be submitted in writing within 30 days of the Ministry of Interior’s Decision, or from the day which the appellant was given notice of the decision.

 KTA lawyers are well experienced in performing appeals, reversing successful some of the Ministry of Interior decision.